dehezhang2/Notes/4286_4293/CS4293_Final_Review.md

   * reflected:
     * steps
       * attacker sends bad link
-      * victim clicks bad link and connected to the server
+      * victim clicks bad link and connects to the server
       * server reflect back the webpage containing the script
       * victim execute the script
   * stored